sanjana1411/SPOJ/README.md

 # SPOJ
-This repository is intended to upload my solutions to SPOJ problems.
+This repository is intended to upload my solutions to SPOJ problems.You are free to view and contribute.
+Thank You!